niteshjeganathan/DSA/README.md

 #include <map>
 using namespace std;

+// Higher precedence can sit on top of the stack
-string convertToPostfix(string expr)
+// If right associativity, like ^, when equal operators, we won't pop out string convertToPostfix(string expr)
 {
     map<char, int> precedence{{'+', 1}, {'-', 1}, {'*', 2}, {'/', 2}, {'^', 3}, {'(', 0}};